abdrahmansoltan/Learning-Notes/React/01-React.md

 ![spa](./img/spa%20vs%20mpa.jpg)

+- Why? -> it's to make application more **"reactive"** like `mobile-apps` and `desktop-apps` which things happen instantly (you don't wait for new pages or responses to load or actions to start)
 - `Single-page applications` can work in different ways.
 One way a single-page app loads is by downloading the entire site's contents all at once.
 This way, when you're navigating around on the site, everything is already available to the browser, and it doesn't need to refresh the page.
 Another way single-page apps work is by downloading everything that's needed to render the page the user requested.
 Then when the user navigates to a new page, asynchronous JavaScript requests are made for just the content that was requested.

   - Another key factor in a good single-page app is that the URL controls the page content.
 Single-page applications are highly interactive, and users want to be able to get back to a certain state using just the URL. --> [React Router](#router)